 If you select "HTTPS Only" or if you enter "https://" in your web browser, you must also accept the SightLogix self-signed certificate.
-Refer to Troubleshooting & Advanced Configuration at the end of this guide.
+Refer to Installing the SightLogix Self-Signed Certificate at the end of this guide.

 ONVIF Access

 ONVIF Username - enter a unique user name for Onvif security (default is "service")